Gerald Everett Player Prop Bets for NFL Week 17 | Seattle vs. Detroit 1/2/2022

 Season Stats

-- Everett has totaled 422 yards on 44 catches with four touchdowns this season, averaging 28.1 yards per game on 55 targets.
+- Everett has totaled 422 yards on 44 receptions with four touchdowns, averaging 28.1 yards per game, on 55 targets.

-- Everett has been the target of 55 of his team's 440 passing attempts this season, or 12.5% of the target share.

 - Everett (seven red zone targets) has been the recipient of 15.9% of his team's 44 red zone pass attempts.